emliang/Homeomorphic-Optimization/README.md

 included experiments, and adapt the implementation to new inequality-constrained optimization problems.

-## Latest Documentation
+## Where to Start

-Start with these files:
+Start with these files and modules:

 - `README.md`: high-level package overview and Hom-PGD user guide.
-- `docs/architecture.md`: package structure and module responsibilities.
-- `docs/algorithm_notes.md`: active algorithm IDs and implementation notes.
-- `docs/reproduce_experiments.md`: current experiment entrypoints.
+- `scripts/hom_pgd/`: editable Hom-PGD experiment scripts.
+- `scripts/hom_pgd/_configs.py`: shared defaults for the Hom-PGD scripts.
-- `docs/experiment_guide.md`: how experiment scripts are organized.
+- `src/homopt/experiments/hom_pgd.py`: public Hom-PGD experiment entrypoints.
+- `src/homopt/experiments/benchmarks/`: benchmark implementations used by the scripts.
+- `src/homopt/experiments/common/`: shared configuration, recording, labeling, and comparison helpers.

 ## Supported Methods